CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_storage_vm.html.markdown

 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `fcp_enabled`:(bool) Status for Fibre Channel Protocol ( FCP ) allowed to run on Vservers.
 * `ipspace`:(string) IPspace name.
 IPspaces are distinct IP address spaces in which storage virtual machines (SVMs) reside.
+* `is_protected`:(string) Specifies whether the Storage VM is a SnapMirror source Storage VM, using SnapMirror to protect its data.
 * `iscsi_enabled`:(bool) Status for iSCSI protocol allowed to run on Vservers.
 * `key`:(string) Unique identifier of VServer across data center.
 * `mod_time`:(string) The time when this managed object was last modified.